-The Company's ability to continue as a going concern will depend on its ability to obtain additional public or private equity or debt financing, obtain government or private grants and other similar types of funding, attain further operating efficiencies, reduce or contain expenditures, and, ultimately, to generate revenue.
-The Company believes that its cash, cash equivalents, and restricted cash as of June 30, 2022, considering its plan to continue to invest in the growth and scaling of its BioFactory production system and related capabilities, the \$10.0 million of net proceeds from the Follow-On Offering, and considering additional efforts in reassessing its discretionary spending, is sufficient to fund its operations into early 2023.
-The Company's management has concluded there is substantial doubt regarding its ability to continue as a going concern because it anticipates that it will need to raise additional capital to support this business plan for a period of 12 months or more from the date of this filing.
+The Company's ability to continue as a going concern will depend on its ability to obtain additional public or private equity or debt financing, obtain government or private grants and other similar types of funding, or to consummate an alternative strategic transaction, attain further operating efficiencies, reduce or contain expenditures, and, ultimately, to generate revenue.

+The Company believes that its cash, cash equivalents, and restricted cash as of September 30, 2022, considering the \$0.1 million of net proceeds realized from the ATM Facility as well as potential additional proceeds from the ATM Facility (up to the maximum amount permitted under the baby shelf rules), the legal settlement discussed in Note 10 to the consolidated financial statements, and taking into account additional efforts in reassessing its discretionary spending, including the implementation of increasingly stringent cost reduction and other cash focused measures to manage liquidity, is sufficient to fund its operations into the second quarter of 2023.
+The Company's management has concluded there is substantial doubt regarding its ability to continue as a going concern because it will need to raise additional capital to support its business plan for a period of 12 months or more from the date of this filing.